Identify errors in browser spans

 Errors in Splunk RUM

-Splunk RUM for Browser captures all HTTP status codes and you can see all XMLHttpRequest (XHR) objects and fetch requests in Tag Spotlight.
+Splunk RUM captures all HTTP status codes for browser applications so you can see all XMLHttpRequest (XHR) objects and fetch requests in Tag Spotlight.
 The endpoints errors metric counts 5xx errors and 4xx errors.
 Each span in Splunk RUM contains tags and errors are defined as a span with these attributes:

 -